 Desalination is used in 150 countries worldwide as an alternative water supply.
 In Israel, 85% of their domestic water use is through desalination of the Mediterranean seawater.

-There has been rapid growth in the use of desalination worldwide as countries are looking at other alternative freshwater supply in the face of water scarcity due to climate change and increasing demands from population growth.
+There has been rapid growth in the use of desalination worldwide as countries are looking at other alternative freshwater supplies in the face of water scarcity due to climate change and increasing demands from population growth.

 Problems identified with the use of desalination as an adaptation solution

-• First, desalination is energy-intensive; it takes a lot of power to separate salt from water, so water supply can quickly turn to energy security.
-Use of fossil fuels in the process can also increase GHG emissions.
+- First, desalination is energy-intensive.
+Separating salt from water requires a lot of power, so the water supply can quickly become a source of energy security.
+The use of fossil fuels in the process can also increase GHG emissions. Â

 In regions already experiencing poverty and water scarcity, producing water through desalination can further exacerbate unequal access to water and produce maladaptive outcomes.

-In general adaptation to climate change can be complicated and decision-makers should consider the social, political, economic, cultural and infrastructural context when implementing a climate adaptation solution.
+In general, adaptation to climate change can be complicated, and decision-makers should consider the social, political, economic, cultural and infrastructural context when implementing a climate adaptation solution.

 To read the entire study, click the button below: